snosk8soft/photo-voice-tags/ProjectHome.md

 How it works:

+1. Launch photo tags app.

-1. Select a photo from your gallery.
+2. Select a photo from your gallery.

-2. Record a Voice Tag.

-3. That's it!

-Next time you tap that image the Voice Tag plays.

-Background Mode enables listening to your tags directly from the gallery view.
+3. Listen to, Record, Rerecord, Delete voice tags.

+Tips:

+1. Use your Back Button to toggle between states.

+2. When adding voice tags to images in your Dropbox select "Show All" on selection screen.